Camping is a wonderful outdoor adventure that allows you to connect with nature, enjoy the tranquility of the wilderness, and create lasting memories.

 Using a Groundsheet or Footprint

-A groundsheet or footprint is a waterproof layer placed beneath your tent to protect the floor from moisture.
+A groundsheet or footprint is a waterproof layer beneath your tent to protect the floor from moisture.
 Ensure it is slightly smaller than the tent footprint to prevent water pooling between the tent and the groundsheet.

 Pitching the Tent Correctly